 - Inferences we derive from the information that we collect.

 - Other information that we collect when you provide it or as disclosed to you, such as in our GIPP.

 Please see the GIPP for more information about the information we collect, how we collect it, and how we use and disclose that information.
 In particular, we describe:

 - “How do we collect personal information online?“

 - “Why do we collect, use, and disclose personal information?“

-California residents may request access to the specific pieces and categories of personal information that we have collected about you, the categories of sources for that information, the business or commercial purposes for collecting the information, and the categories of third parties with which the information has been shared.
-California residents also have the right to submit a request for deletion of your information under certain circumstances.
-Consistent with California law, if you choose to exercise either of these rights, we will not charge you different prices or provide different quality of services unless those differences are related to your information.
+Data Subject Rights.
+Under the State Acts, you also may have the right to request access to certain information, such as the specific pieces and categories of personal information that we have collected about you, the categories of sources for that information, the business or commercial purposes for collecting the information, and the categories of third parties with which the information has been shared.
+The State Acts may also give you the right to request correction, deletion, and portability of your information under certain circumstances.
+Consistent with the State Acts, if you choose to exercise any of these rights, or other rights afforded under the State Acts, we will not charge you different prices or provide different quality of services unless those differences are related to your information.

 Do Not Track